The following policies and regulations are used in administering the scholarships for MCC:

 Additional Policies for President’s and Dean’s Scholarships

-- President's and Dean's scholarships are only awarded to first-time, full-time freshmen from the State of Mississippi.
+- President's and Dean's scholarships are only awarded to first-time, MS resident, and enroll in at least 15 credit hours.
 To qualify, students must attend MCC the fall semester immediately following their high school graduation.
 Students who attend MCC during the summer following their high school graduation are eligible for a President's or Dean's scholarship in the fall.
 Students must apply before the first day of fall semester classes.

 - President's and Dean's scholarships are awarded on the basis of the date a completed file is received in the Financial Aid Office, not on the individual’s ACT score.
 A completed file for a President's or Dean's scholarship includes a scholarship application and a copy of the student’s high school transcript, including the ACT scores.

 - Scholarship awards cannot be raised after the first day of classes for the first semester of enrollment.